mo9is/Food-Delivery-App/README.md

 # Food-Delivery-App

-This is a sample project for a food devlivery app which is completely developed in SwiftUI, uses Combine to fetch data and MVVM architecture.
+This is a sample project for a food devlivery app which is completely developed in **SwiftUI, uses Combine to fetch data and MVVM architecture**.

 Please feel free to share any feedback.
 Keep learning :)